-You’ll be happy to know that their wool shoes are machine washable.
-That shouldn’t come as a surprise, though.
-After all, we regularly put wool clothes in the washer!
-Given the delicate nature of the fibers, however, there are a few things that you want to be careful with during the washing process.
+Yes, they can be put in the washing machine.
+Given the delicate nature of the fibers, however, there are a few things that you want to be mindful of.

 Note: The laces and insoles can also be washed in the sink.
-Mix a scoop of ACTIVE detergent with cool water and soak the items.
+Mix a scoop of ACTIVE Detergent with cool water and soak the items.
 Let them sit for at least 15 minutes before rinsing them clean.
-Let them air dry afterwards.
+Let them air dry afterward.

-Finally, set the settings—you want to use a gentle or wool cycle (if your washer has such an option).
-Always use cold water; hot water can cause your wool shoes to shrink.
-Let the cycle run.
-Once it’s finished, take the shoes out and let them dry naturally in a well-ventilated room—the same goes for the insoles and laces.
-Never use the dryer with Allbirds shoes unless you want to buy a new pair!
+Once the cycle is finished, take the shoes out and let them air dry in a well-ventilated room—the same goes for the insoles and laces.
+Never use the dryer with Allbirds shoes unless you want to buy a new pair.

-Pick up the shoes afterwards and rinse them with cool water in the sink.
+Pick up the shoes afterward and rinse them with cool water in the sink.
 Make sure that all of the soap film is removed—you don’t want there to be any remnants on the fabric.
-Allow them to dry completely before putting the laces and insoles back in (double check that they’re dry too before doing so).
+Allow them to dry completely before putting the laces and insoles back in (double-check that they’re dry too before doing so).